 - (e) TCHC has entered into a number of arrangements with IO, a Crown agency owned by the Province of Ontario.
 The loan proceeds are restricted for: - (i) Payment of maturing mortgages of refinanced properties; (ii) capital expenditures on specific refinanced properties; or (iii) capital expenditures on general portfolio properties.
 In addition, generally all net investment income earned on the restricted fund and 4% of the aggregate annual effective gross income from the refinanced properties, including any rent supplement income and affordability payments from the Province of Ontario, the City or other municipality, must be added to the capital expenditure reserve.
-Since December 1, 2013, TCHC has deposited \$25,168 (2019 \$19,564) of the aggregate annual effective gross income from the refinanced properties. - (ii) On December 2, 2020, TCHC has entered into an Omnibus Amending Agreement with IO to amend existing loan agreements to provide for the release of capital expenditure reserves on specific refinanced properties and 4.00% of the aggregate annual effective gross income from the refinanced properties to be utilized on TCHC's general portfolio.
+Since December 1, 2013, TCHC has deposited \$25,168 (2020 \$25,168) of the aggregate annual effective gross income from the refinanced properties. - (ii) On December 2, 2020, TCHC has entered into an Omnibus Amending Agreement with IO to amend existing loan agreements to provide for the release of capital expenditure reserves on specific refinanced properties and 4.00% of the aggregate annual effective gross income from the refinanced properties to be utilized on TCHC's general portfolio.
+TCHC ceased to contribute 4.00% of the aggregate annual effective gross income from the refinanced properties from December 2020.

-TCHC incurred financing costs of \$2,479 (2019 - \$1,987) related to the origination and maintenance of the IO funding with an unamortized deferred financing cost of \$1,603 (2019 - \$1,673) as at December 31, 2020.
+TCHC incurred financing costs of \$2,479 (2020 - \$2,479) related to the origination and maintenance of the IO funding with an unamortized deferred financing cost of \$1,534 (2020 - \$1,603) as at December 31, 2021.

-During the year ended December 31, 2020, TCHC repaid \$11,840 (2019 - \$22,545) toward the principal of the loans.
+During the year ended December 31, 2021, TCHC repaid \$30,224 (2020 - \$11,840) toward the principal of the loans.